seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_html.md

 - Coordinating the activities of the http://data.em-lyon.com[Data R&D Institute] with the team (Renaud, Lynn and Jean)
 - Organized the screening of "Nothing 2 Hide" at emlyon
 - Involved in internal projects at emlyon on skills / competencies, on the new version of our executive programs, on the new version of the Programme Grande Ecole.
+- Working with Jean Savinien and PhD student Mohamed Benabdelkrim on Twitter networks
+- Finalized two recruitments in data science for emlyon!
+- Getting in touch with the http://www.digital-league.org/partenaire/loire/[Digital League] in the Loire region
+- Attended the 2017 edition of the http://complexnetworks.org/[Complex Network conference] in Lyon
+- Finished teaching http://seinecle.github.io/mk99[Big data for business] and http://seinecle.github.io/IoT4Entrepreneurs[Internet of Things for Entrepreneurs]
+- Taught a 3 days course with Guillaume Lecuyer on "Tech disruption and business impact" to a business audience in https://executive.em-lyon.com/Formations/Certificats/EMS02-Transformation-Digitale-des-Organisations[Certificat TDO by emlyon], once in Paris and once in Lyon.

 == Oct 2017